awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  To use cross\-VPC capability with RDS Proxy, all the VPCs must be owned by the same AWS account\.

  Reader endpoints aren't available for Aurora multi\-writer clusters\.

+ You can connect to proxy endpoints that you create using the SSL modes `REQUIRED` and `VERIFY_CA`\.
+You can't connect to an endpoint that you create using the SSL mode `VERIFY_IDENTITY`\.

 ## Command\-line examples for RDS Proxy<a name="rds-proxy.examples"></a>